Contributors: Kate Shuttleworth, Emily Zheng, Monica Westin, Roger Gillis, Patricia Manghais

 Authors listed in a different order in metatags than the author order in the gallery

 Follow the steps below to check for consistency in your journal’s metadata.
 If the metadata seems to be correct but your journal’s articles do not appear in Google Scholar search results, it may take some time before the changes show up in the Google Scholar site, as once Google Scholar has indexed an article, any changes will not be reflected until Google Scholar makes changes to its’ index (which occurs twice yearly).
-Should the changes still not appear, contact your site administrator for further support for further troubleshooting (see the ‘Troubleshooting Google Scholar indexing problems” for site administrators’ section, below).
+Should the changes still not appear, contact your site administrator for further support for further troubleshooting (see the ‘Troubleshooting for Site Administrators’ section).
+To learn more about metadata practices, see the Better Practices in Journal Metadata guide.

 The publication metatag should match the date of formal publication for the issue, as well as the publication date listed on the article PDF.
 If one of these dates is incorrect you can change it on the journal site (in the Issue Data settings) or on the article PDF.